 Tanzanite is a sub-variety of the mineral zoisite that occurs only in the East African country of Tanzania.
 The semi-precious gemstone is characterized by a radiant blue-violet hue.

 Celebrity jeweler Kyle Chan loves the idea of tanzanite or colored gemstone engagement rings because they're more in line with modern values—and modern economic realities.
 “The colored stone trend is good because you don’t have to spend an arm and a leg,” he adds.
 “You can put that money to better use, like buying a house or a car.”

 Kyle Chan is a Los Angeles-based fine jeweler.
 His designs have been worn by celebrities such as Miley Cyrus, Beyonce, Lady Gaga, and Carrie Underwood.
 His jewelry was also featured in the 2016 film La La Land.

-Here, the jeweler breaks down everything you need to know about following suit with your own tanzanite engagement ring.
+Here's everything you need to know about tanzanite engagement rings.

 What to Look for in a Tanzanite Ring

 • Is tanzanite more affordable compared to other gemstones?
 Tanzanite is typically less costly than precious gemstones such as rubies, emeralds, and sapphires, but that can change when you’re dealing with tanzanites of larger carat sizes.

 • What should I be aware of when shopping for tanzanite rings?
 As with all translucent gemstones, you want to be sure your tanzanite is free of inclusions within the stone, and that the corners are not chipped or fractured.

 • What should I check concerning a tanzanite stone’s color?
 You’ll also want to check that the color is even throughout.
 For an easy test, Chan recommends turning the stone upside down and putting it against a white piece of paper.